beyondwdq/Recipes/tinyconfig/README.md

 The first version is written without separating the `ConfigReader` (which reads and parses file) from the `Config` (which defines the parameters).
-It is super simple, clean, and it just works.
+It is super simple, clean, and just works.
 This version is tagged as `v0.1`.

-Later on I wanted to try different config file format, espacially using a lua as the file parser.
+Later on I wanted to try different config file format, espacially using lua as the file parser.
 Hence the ConfigReader is separated from Config.
-With this separation, it is possible to support more format in the future by deriving new ConfigReaders.
+With this separation, it is possible to support more formats in the future by deriving new ConfigReaders.

 TinyConfig has the following functions: